Elements

 type: RichtextTags are a collection on the element object. element.tag_list returns an array of tag names.

-<%= element.tag_list.join(', ') %>Alchemy uses the gutentag gem, so please refer to the github README or the Wiki for further informations.
+<%= element.tag_list.join(', ') %>Alchemy uses the gutentag gem, so please refer to the github README or the Wiki for further information.

 You can enable validations for your ingredients.
 They behave like the Rails model validations.